 Travel by working

-- World Nomads Scholarships gives you the opportunity to travel while learning photography, writing and film making.
+- World Nomads Scholarships gives you the opportunity to travel while learning about photography, writing and film making.
 Winners get the opportunity to learn from professional storytellers.
 Scholarship covers food and travel costs in a 2-week trip.

-- EU Aid Volunteers provides you the opportunity to volunteer around the world in humanitarian aid projects in disaster-affected communities.
+- EU Aid Volunteers provides you with the opportunity to volunteer around the world in humanitarian aid projects in disaster-affected communities.

-- European Solidarity Corps is the new European Union initiative which creates opportunities for young people to volunteer or work in projects in their own country or abroad that benefit communities and people around Europe.
+- European Solidarity Corps is the new European Union initiative which creates opportunities for young people to volunteer or work on projects in their own country or abroad that benefit communities and people around Europe.

 Other volunteer opportunities:

 - Alliance of European Voluntary Service Organisations